Rmanamr/CDM-factorial-recursive-Java/README.md

 Java CMD program for printing the factorial of the input number with a recursive function.
 using Java version 1.8.0

-Run the program typing :
+Run the program using :
-"javac CMD-factorial-recursive.java"
+"javac CMD_Factorial_Recursive.java"
 then
-"java CMD-factorial-recursive"
+"java CMD_Factorial_Recursive"
 in Windows CMD
-while CMD is in the CMD-factorial-recursive.java directory
+while CMD is in the CMD-factorial-recursive-Java directory

 You can see the program document using :
-"javadoc CMD-factorial-recursive.java"
+"javadoc CMD_Factorial_Recursive.java"
-while CMD is in the CMD-factorial-recursive.java directory
+while CMD is in the CMD-factorial-recursive-Java directory

 Feel free to contact me at:
 @ armanazarnik@gmail.com